 The National Healthcare Group (NHG) Research Committee (RC) was appointed in 2011 to formulate research strategies and implementation of programmes to achieve NHG research goals, in line with NHG’s vision of ‘Adding Years of Healthy Life’ and national research agenda.

-The RC comprises of the Chairman, Institution Directors of Research (DoRs), key research leads from NHG, Chairman of NHG Research Ethics Committee, Chairman of NHG Research Data Oversight Committee, Chairman of NHG Tissue Compliance Committee as well as representatives from NTU/LKCMedicine.
-Other NHG representatives who have demonstrated leadership and experience in research may also be appointed..
+The RC is chaired by NHG Deputy GCEO (Education & Research) and members comprises of Institution Directors of Research (DoRs), key research leads from NHG, Chairman of NHG Research Data Oversight Committee, Chairman of NHG Tissue Compliance Committee as well as representatives from NTU/LKCMedicine.
+Other NHG representatives who have demonstrated leadership and experience in research had also been appointed.

 The Committee will meet regularly (eg, bimonthly) and the NHG Research and Development Office (RDO) provides secretariat support.